julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [STORY] Use spade on mound of dirt outside the town to uncover a clock face.
-  - [TEST] New ItemAction ChangeItemVisibility (clock face)
-     - Location needs to hide items that are not visible
 - [STORY] Find clock hour hand in untakeable bags of junk somewhere.
   - [TEST] New trigger ItemAction on examine, ChangeItemVisibility( clock hour hand )
 - [STORY] Take clock face to top of clock tower and use with clock mechanism and minute hand and hour hand.
 Get some points or money or something and maybe a quest/hint as to what to do next - open up a new area.